AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/valueSelects.rst

       (You may also feel free to use the dropdown option for **5 or fewer** options as you see fit.)

    b. **Radio button** — recommended when there are **5 or fewer options**.
 Using this will display all choices as radio buttons from which the user can choose one.
 With this type, the user will be able to **see all options right away** without requiring them to click the dropdown.
+Read more about its UX guidelines :ref:`here <uxRadioButtons>`.

       .. figure:: img/vs-radio.png
        :alt: example of a radio list value select